To Make 'The Godfather' His Way, Francis Ford Coppola Waged A Studio Battle

 SALVATORE CORSITTO: (As Bonasera) I believe in America.
 America has made my fortune.

 GROSS: That's the character Bonasera, who has come to the Godfather, Don Vito Corleone, to ask a favor.
 Bonasera's daughter was brutally beaten after she resisted two boys who had tried to take advantage of her.
 Bonasera says he went to the police, like a good American.
 The boys were tried in court, but the judge gave them a suspended sentence, and they went free that very day.
 Now Bonasera wants revenge against those boys.
 The Godfather, played by Marlon Brando, offers this response.

 (SOUNDBITE OF FILM, "THE GODFATHER")

 MARLON BRANDO: (As Don Vito Corleone) We've known each other many years, but this is the first time you ever came to me for counsel or for help.
-I can't remember the last time that you invited me to your house for a cup of coffee, even though my wife was godmother to your only child.
-But let's be frank here, you never wanted my friendship, and you were afraid to be in my debt.
+I can't remember the last time that you invited me to your house for a cup of coffee, even though my wife was godmother to your child.
+But let's be frank here, you never wanted my friendship.
+You were afraid to be in my debt.

 CORSITTO: (As Bonasera) I didn't want to get into trouble.

 BRANDO: (As Don Vito Corleone) I understand.
 You found paradise in America.
-You had a good trade, made a good living, police protected you and there were courts of law and you didn't need a friend like me.
-But now you come to me and you say Don Corleone, give me justice.
-But you don't ask with respect, you don't offer friendship, you don't even think to call me Godfather.
-Instead, you come into my house on the day my daughter's to be married, and you ask me to do murder for money.
+You had a good trade, made a good living, police protected you and there were courts of law.
+You didn't need a friend like me.
+But now you come to me and you say, Don Corleone, give me justice.
+But you don't ask with respect.
+You don't offer friendship.
+You don't even think to call me Godfather.
+Instead, you come into my house on the day my daughter's to be married and you ask me to do murder for money.